yosh0815/yosh0815/README.md

 # Hi, I’m Josh Falling

-I'm a Data Scientist with 10+ years of experience in retail and eCommerce leadership, now applying data-driven insights through machine learning, forecasting, and NLP.
+I'm a Data Scientist with 10+ years of experience in retail and eCommerce leadership, now applying data-driven insights through machine learning and forecasting.
 I recently completed the TripleTen Data Science Bootcamp, where I built solo projects in Python and SQL focused on solving real-world business problems.

 ---